Court Oak Road

 - Expertise in meeting the needs of students with epilepsy and/or associated neurological conditions

-Our curriculum covers a wide range of programmes including entry level courses (Preparation for Life) and a range of vocational qualifications to suit all levels of ability and many different interests.
+QAC offers a wide range of programmes including Preparation for Life at entry level and a range of vocational qualifications to suit all levels of ability and many different interests.

-Subject areas include Art and Design, Creative Media Production, Health and Social Care, IT, Motor Vehicle Studies, Performing Arts, Horticulture, Hospitality, Sport and Trades.
-A supported internship study programme could also be followed, which involves spending the majority of time with an employer in a real job role.
+Subject areas include Art and Design, Creative Media Production, Health and Social Care, Horticulture, Hospitality, Information Technology, Motor Vehicle Studies, Performing Arts, Powerchair Football, Sport and Trades.
+A Supported Internship study programme could also be followed, which involves spending the majority of time with an employer in a real job role.
+We have a dedicated Employment Pathways curriculum.

-Enrichment programmes enhance the curriculum and help you to develop your self-esteem, confidence and independence.
+Enrichment programmes help you to develop your self-esteem, confidence and independence.
 Our residential curriculum develops essential skills for personal development such as independent living and social skills.

 Upon completing your time at QAC, you might choose to progress to mainstream further education, higher education, or employment.
 Some students may also choose to move on to our ‘Independence Plus’ supported living programme.